clsandoval/clsandoval.github.io/_pages/about.md

 ### About me

 Currently an undergraduate student studying computer science at the University of the Philippines Diliman.
-I am currently part of the UP's Judo Team and have received two UAAP medals.
+I am currently part of the UP Judo Team and have received two UAAP medals.
 I spend most of my free time reading science fiction novels.